 $100 Invested In This Stock 15 Years Ago, Would Be Worth This Much

-Air Products & Chemicals (NYSE:APD) has outperformed the market over the past 15 years by 2.39% on an annualized basis.
+Ecolab (NYSE:ECL) has outperformed the market over the past 15 years by 3.19% on an annualized basis.

-Buying $100 In APD: 15 years ago, an investor could have purchased 1.52 shares of Air Products & Chemicals at the time with $100.
-This investment in APD would have produced an average annual return of 10.51%.
-Currently, Air Products & Chemicals has a market capitalization of $65.21 billion.
+Buying $100 In ECL: 15 years ago, an investor could have purchased 2.24 shares of Ecolab at the time with $100.
+This investment in ECL would have produced an average annual return of 11.48%.
+Currently, Ecolab has a market capitalization of $64.91 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.